ICJIA/icjia-accessibility-portal/content/faqs.md

 **Why this matters:**

-- **Screen readers can't "see"** — they read the document's underlying structure, not its visual appearance
+- **Screen readers can't "see"** — they read the document's underlying structure, not its visual appearance.
-- **Keyboard users can't click** — they navigate using Tab and arrow keys, which require proper structure
+- **Keyboard users can't click** — they navigate using Tab and arrow keys, which require proper structure.
-- **Users with low vision may zoom 200%+** — the document must reflow properly
+- **Users with low vision may zoom 200%+** — the document must reflow properly.
-- **Users with cognitive disabilities** — benefit from clear headings, simple language, and logical organization
+- **Users with cognitive disabilities** — benefit from clear headings, simple language, and logical organization.

 **The good news:** Making documents accessible usually makes them better organized and easier to use for everyone.